noting that you can follow the redirect link to the first version from early in the previous decade. Root (talk) 16:14, 6 January 2020 (UTC)

 Actual Experience before 2019

 The Praxis link to your left details my actual working life.
-As you will be able to see from that, the long resume, and, I did not let my preferences as far langs are concerned kill my career which is a not uncommon thing observed.
+As you will be able to see from that, the long resume, and the post 2010 blurbs, I did not let my preferences as far langs are concerned kill my career which is a not uncommon thing observed.
 So because the vast majority of work since 1980 has been with algol-like langs, dialects of C, so too was most of my working experience, the main exception being Smalltalk which I did learn on the job in the mid '80s.

 I have continuously worked with the langs I prefer since then but virtually always on my own.